cloudwego/community/README.md

 ## Communication

-We want your contributions and suggestions!
+We want your contributions, ideas and suggestions!
-One of the easiest ways to contribute is to participate in discussions, chat on IM or join the bi-weekly community calls (unavailable for now).
+One of the easiest ways to get involved is to participate in discussions and chat on IM (including Wechat, Lark & [Slack](https://join.slack.com/t/cloudwego/shared_invite/zt-tmcbzewn-UjXMF3ZQsPhl7W3tEDZboA)).

 ![LarkGroup](img/lark_group.png)